Here’s a list of popular food and drink remedies that can help when you feel queasy.

 For some women, the refreshing smell and taste of lemons can calm nausea.
 When morning sickness happens, sniff a lemon, lick a slice, or squeeze some juice into drinking water.
 You might also want to carry some lemon drops in your bag in case you’re feeling queasy on the go.

-The BRAT diet, also known as the bland diet, is made up of these easy-to-digest foods: bananas, rice, apples, and toast.
-They can sometimes help you feel better after nausea or vomiting.
-Other foods to try are Cream of Wheat®, apple juice, broth, weak tea, and boiled potatoes.
+Bland foods, made up of easy-to-digest components such as bananas, applesauce, rice, and toast, can sometimes help people with nausea or vomiting to eat something.
+Other foods to try are Cream of Wheat®*, apple juice, broth, weak tea, and boiled potatoes.

 8. Acupressure

-Some women find relief from nausea with acupressure—applying pressure on the forearm, in a position about three finger widths from the crease of the inner wrist.
-You can buy Sea-Band® acupressure wrist bands at many drug stores.
+Some women find relief from nausea with acupressure—applying pressure on the forearm, positioned about three finger-widths from the crease of the inner wrist.
+You can buy Sea-Band®* acupressure wrist bands at many drug stores.
 They’re inexpensive and help many women with motion sickness.

 9. Exercise